You can use bandwidth controllers with Policy Enforcement Manager to

 In the Rate Control setting, for Bandwidth

-the Maximum Rate specified in the static bandwidth control
+Maximum Rate specified in the static bandwidth control policy.

-PEM.
-You can do this by creating a listener (recommended), or you can edit the virtual
+can do this by creating a listener (recommended), or you can edit the virtual servers to specify

-servers to specify the enforcement policy as a global policy, and enable
+the enforcement policy as a global policy, and enable classification.

 Creating a listener: example

 You create a listener to complete the preliminary setup on the BIG-IP

 system; in this case, to apply bandwidth management as a global enforcement policy.

 On the Main tab, click